Recognizing your customer’s purpose is key to growth.

 For most companies, 2020 was an opportunity to catch up on old trends that became the number one priority: online commerce, virtual events, working from home… But some organizations found themselves unprepared for such adjustments.
 Trends as a “purpose”, customer experience and their additional developments are revealing their value in enhancing growth.

-Adopting social and environmental causes or a sustainability policy is now standard but you have to consider the concept of purpose more widely.
-To understand and set-up purpose-fueled growth, companies override their competitors on growth, differentiation, profitability, and long-term customer and employee loyalty.
+Adopting social and environmental causes or a sustainability policy is now standard but you also have to recognize your customer’s purpose To understand and set-up purpose fuelled growth, companies override their competitors on growth, differentiation, profitability, and long-term customer and employee loyalty.
 How?
 They consider three levels of purpose: company purpose, brand purpose, and customer purpose.
 Then, they optimize their products, people, policies, processes, technology, operations and metrics and finally deliver an experience lined up with those purposes.

 Big-P Purpose (Company)

 This first purpose can be described as the company’s role in the world.
 This role, which can be understood within a few words, describes what the company does, but also why they do it.
 Customers have a reason to choose the product, and employees can really see the impact of their work in the world.
 Plus, when the Big-P Purpose corresponds to their clients’ Purpose, the fact that they share a common interest (or rather a common reason to exist) leads to a special and unique relationship.

 If the Big-P purpose describes the company’s role in the world, then the Medium-P purpose is the role of the company in the lives of its customers.
 If a company only has one brand, the Big-P and Medium-P both have the same Purpose.
 They can opt to have distinct company and brand purposes, particularly if they have more than one brand and / or branches.

 Founded purposes are future promises.
 Statements that elevate the company’s mission and drive customer expectations!
 That is to say, the company exposes itself to complaint if it doesn’t align with its stated purposes.